May 2012 Article, updated June 2018

 “… Section 17 does allow for alteration of an association’s rules, but in the context of creating an obligatory method for implementing the alteration.
 It does not expressly prohibit constitutional restrictions antecedent to placing a special resolution on the agenda od a general or special meeting and I can see no valid reason for interpreting the section to include an implied restriction.
 In my view, s 17 does not prevent the constitution or the rules of an incorporated association from creating compliance with an obligation to an affiliated body.
 Each member of the incorporated association has access to the Constitution and would be aware, on joining, of the restriction on constitutional change.”

 That last argument, of course, ignores the possibility that such a restriction might be introduced subsequent to a member joining a society and despite that member’s objections.

 Lessons for the future

 In my view, if the members agree among themselves to require a certain majority to approve a rule change (such as a 75% majority vote) that will almost certainly still be acceptable.
-However, the High Court judgment in Bath v Singh is unequivocal, and members of societies are prima facie entitled to change their society’s rules without the approval of third parties.
-The ingenious draftsperson will no doubt try to get around the Bath v Singh decision or it could be over-ruled in some later case, but in the meantime my correspondent has a definitive answer to his question.
+In my view, the High Court judgment in Bath v Singh (supported by two Canadian decisions, one of which included an appellant Court decision) is unequivocal, and, notwithstanding the Australian authority to the contrary, I believe that members of societies are prima facie entitled to change their society’s rules without the approval of third parties.
+The ingenious draftsperson will no doubt try to get around the Bath v Singh decision or it could be over-ruled in some later case, but in the meantime I consider that my 2011 correspondent has a definitive answer to his question.